deakjahn/flutter_dropzone/flutter_dropzone/README.md

 4.2.0 had to introduce another breaking change, sorry.
 While 4.1.0 solved the problem for web users, it created a regression for some other people who author multiplatorm apps where not all variants are web-based.
-Instead of returning a `web.File` directly, the `onDrop` variants now return a `DropzoneFile`.
+Instead of returning a `web.File` directly, the `onDrop` variants now return a `DropzoneFileInterface`.
 You can go on accessing its properties as before, so you might not even note the difference.

 4.1.0 deprecates `onDrop` and all other functions using `dynamic` type because the newer Flutter JS support enforces